 There are three steps to conducting a manual (in-person) document-based RTW check.
-You must complete all three steps before registering a jobseeker or recruiting a salaried member of staff, to ensure the RTW is valid.
+You must complete all three steps, before employment commences, to ensure the RTW is valid.

-Step 1 Obtain original documents from either List A or List B of acceptable documents (see list below or on the relevant management system Optimise/FLEC).
-Step 2 You must check that the documents are genuine and that the person presenting them is the rightful holder of the documents and is allowed to do the type of work you are offering.
-You must check that: • Photographs and dates of birth are consistent across documents and with the person's appearance to detect impersonation.
+- Step 1 Obtain original documents from either List A or List B of acceptable documents Step 2 You must check that the documents are genuine and that the person presenting them is the employee, the rightful holder and allowed to do the type of work you are offering.
+You must check that: Photographs and dates of birth are consistent across documents and with the person's appearance in order to detect impersonation.
 Expiry dates for permission to live and work in the UK have not passed.
 Any immigration stamps, endorsements or work restrictions that permit the person to conduct the type of work being undertaken with the company.
 The documents are genuine, have not been tampered with and belong to the holder.
-The documents are genuine, have not been tampered with and belong to the holder.
-The reasons for any different names across documents (e.g., original marriage certificate, divorce decree absolute, deed poll).
+The reasons for any different names across documents (e.g. original marriage certificate, divorce decree absolute, deed poll).
 Supporting documents should also be photocopied and retained.
 For students who have limited permission to work during term-times, they must also provide details of their academic terms and vacation times covering the duration of their period of study in the UK for which they will be employed.
-Step 3 You must make a clear copy of each document, in a format which cannot later be altered (such as PDF) and retain the copy securely either electronically or in hardcopy.
-You must copy and retain the following: Passports: any page with the document expiry date, the holder's nationality, date of birth, signature, leave expiry date, photograph and any page containing information indicating the holder has an entitlement to enter or remain in the UK (visa or entry stamp) and undertake the work in question.
-All other documents: the document in full, these include the following documents original marriage certificate, divorce decree absolute and deed poll.
-You must also make a note of the date on which you conducted the check and must include the following statement on each document for which a copy has been taken (This can be by either using a stamp or handwritten:
+Step 3 You must make a clear copy of each document, in a format which cannot later be altered (such PDF) and retain the copy securely either electronically or in hardcopy.
+You must copy and retain the following: 1.
+Passports: any page with the document expiry date, the holder's nationality, date Inasports, any page with the document expiry date, the holder's hatohalty, date of birth, signature, leave expiry date, biometric details, photograph and any page containing information indicating the holder has an entitlement to enter or remain in the UK (visa or entry stamp) and undertake the work in question.
+All other documents: the document in full, including both sides of a Biometric Residence Permit, Application Registration Card and a Residence Card (biometric format).

-"I certify that this is a true likeness.
-Documents verified by: [name] The date on which this right to work check was made: [insert date]"
+You must also make a note of the date on which you conducted the check and must include the following statement on each document for which a copy has been taken: I certify that this is a true likeness.
+Documents verified by: [name] The date on which this right to work check was made: [insert date].